rahulkumaran/Utlyz-CLI/README.md

 # Utlyz
 Utlyz is a an application that works on the command line and makes life easier for you.
 If you want to check the score of all ongoing matches in cricket or want to check if you got any new friend requests or notifications on FB, Utlyz is the right application for you!
 Follow the steps on INSTALL.md to install this and run it on your laptop or dekstop.
-Currently, Utlyz supports 2 things:
+Currently, Utlyz supports 7 things:
 1) Facebook Access
 2) Checking cricket scores and schedules (from Cricbuzz)
 3) Getting lyrics of songs
 4) Searching on google and wikipedia
+5) Checking news bulletins (from reuters)
+6) Checking football scores (from Goal.com)
+7) Allows you to have access to random XKCD images in a separate XKCD directory.

 ## FacebookCLI
 Let's you to access your FB account from the command line and returns various things number of unread notifications,